-Sabaa Tahir grew up in California’s Mojave Desert at her family’s 18-room motel.
-There, she spent her time devouring fantasy novels, raiding her brother’s comic book stash, and playing the guitar badly.
+Sabaa Tahir is the #1 New York Times bestselling author of An Ember in the Ashes and its sequel, A Torch Against the Night.
+She grew up in California’s Mojave Desert at her family’s eighteen-room motel.
+There, she spent her time devouring fantasy novels, raiding her brother’s comic book stash, and playing guitar badly.
 She began writing An Ember in the Ashes while working nights as a newspaper editor.
 She likes thunderous indie rock, garish socks, and all things nerd.
-Tahir currently lives in the San Francisco Bay Area with her family.
+Sabaa currently lives in the San Francisco Bay Area with her family.

 As the incomparable Mara from Aaron Starmer’s explosive novel Spontaneous sagely said, “No one buying a book cares about metaphors and all that crap.
 All they want to do is cry.”
 We all have that book that we sobbed through, or books we return to when we’re in need of a good old fashioned feels … ContinuedSee More